ammilam/mac-intro/README.md

 Enter a github personal access token: # enter your github personal access token here
 ```

 This will create a GKE cluster, deploy Gitlab, and hook up an intentionally broken [flux](https://fluxcd.io/) with corresponding gcp custom logging metric and alert policy that contains instructions on how to fix the "problem".
-Once operational, flux will hook up to this forked Github repo and deploy any kubernetes resource definitons or helmreleses contained under `/releases`.
+Once operational, flux will hook up to this forked Github repo and deploy any kubernetes resource definitons or helmreleses contained under `/mac-ecosystem/releases`.
 This is intended to give people insight into what a montioring as code ecosystem looks like.

+#### Resources Deployed By Flux
+- example hello world app
+- cert-manager
+- kube-prometheus-stack

 **Please Note:** you will be expected to provide a [Github Persional Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) - so have one handy.